 The company's activities and future prospects have been reviewed and the company plans to continue trading within the tea market.
+From 11th February 2023, the company's operations have been transferred to its parent and the company will now generate revenue through the licensing of its brands to its parent.
 The company is looking to maximise the value of its brand and to increase its presence in the beverage market through innovation.